gear-foundation/gear-wiki/docs/examples/monopoly.md

     transactions:
 	account: alice
     ```

-    You can also specify which node you want to deploy the contract on by defining the variable `wsAddress` in the file with transactions.
+- You can also specify which node you want to deploy the contract on by defining the variable `wsAddress` in the file with transactions.
 If this variable is not defined, the contract will be deployed on the local node which should be running beforehand:
     ```
     wsAddress: wss://node-workshop.gear.rs
     ```

-    To deploy the contract, run the command:
+- To deploy the contract, run the command:
     ```
     gear-js workflow upload-game.yaml
     ```

-    If everything goes well, you will see the contract address in the terminal:
+- If everything goes well, you will see the contract address in the terminal:
     ![img alt](./img/upload-game.png)

-    To run the application, it is necessary to save this address and later specify it as a variable in the .env file.
+- To run the application, it is necessary to save this address and later specify it as a variable in the .env file.

 - Make gas reservations to ensure continuous game execution.
+Open `reserve-gas.yaml` file and customize account and node address as described above.
 Run the command with the master contract address specified:
     ```
-    gear-js workflow reserve-gas.yaml -a program_id='0xf85b8af936c93a9bdba2ce7708dc037294538d99835898ef3596ce113910d201'
+    gear-js workflow reserve-gas.yaml -a program_id='0x60663aaee2971eb60874b63c92e738cc375f3764a1d3b38d65cbc63d8ee8f70c'
     ```

     ![img alt](./img/reserve_gas.png)

-    If everything goes well, you will see a message confirming a successful reservation.
+- If everything goes well, you will see a message confirming a successful reservation.
 Please send this message 5-10 times to ensure uninterrupted gameplay.

-- For testing purposes, you can load 4 identical players, whose addresses you will then need to register in the game:
+- Upload players contracts to the network.
+For testing purposes, you can upload 4 identical player contracts.
+After initialization in the network, their addresses will be unique and you will then need to register them in the game.
+Open `players.yaml` file and customize account and node address as described above.
+Run the command to add players in the game:
     ```
     gear-js workflow players.yaml
     ```

-    You will see the players addresses:
+- You will see the players addresses:
     ![img alt](./img/players.png)

-    Additionally, you can write your own player contract, build it, and place the `.opt.wasm` and `.meta.txt` files into the `upload-game/programs` folder.
+- Additionally, you can write your own player contract, build it, and place the `.opt.wasm` and `.meta.txt` files into the `upload-game/programs` folder.
     To deploy your player, specify the necessary files in the `players.yaml` file instead of any existing player.
     ![img alt](./img/my_player.png)